Talanor/Pylyglot/README.md

 Here will be published PoCs of polyglot files generation scripts as described in poc||gtfo (https://www.alchemistowl.org/pocorgtfo/)

-I will work at my own pace, on my own time, do not expect release any time soon, if any.
+I will work at my own pace, on my own time, do not expect a release any time soon, if any.

 However, feel free to contribute, fork, complete, change, distribute, whatever..